panbinwot/Thesis/README.md

-# Thesis
+# Predicting Salary with Machine Learning Models
 This is thesis for QMSS.
+A next level question, do we really need machine learning in social science studies.
 ## Topic
 My topic is predicting salaries with machine learning models. <br/>
 To be specific, I try to address the following three quesitons.